Chaxo/background_remover/README.md

 ## My personal background remover tool
 This tool takes in an image and removes the background using [DeepLabV3](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101/).\
-The output will be an image with a transparent background available for download.
+The output is a png image with a transparent background available for download.

 **Example**